 Local entity

 When looking to establish a presence in the UAE, foreign investors generally have two main options: registering on the mainland or in one of the country’s free zones.
-The optimal choice between mainland and free zone depends on the locations of target customers and the planned business activities.
-Offshore company registration is also available, but does not permit commercial operations within the UAE itself.
+The optimal choice between the mainland and the free zone depends on the locations of target customers and the planned business activities.
+Offshore company registration is also available but does not permit commercial operations within the UAE itself.

 Overview of Corporate Governance